Jimmyu2foru18/Register-Management-System/README.md

 ## Overview

-The Register Management System is a comprehensive application designed to manage inventory, sales, and user authentication for retail businesses.
+The Register Management System is a comprehensive application designed to manage retail businesses' inventory, sales, and user authentication.
 It features a user-friendly interface for managing products, processing transactions, and generating reports.
-The system is built using a modern tech stack, including React for the frontend and Laravel for the backend.
+The system is built using a modern tech stack, including React for the front end and Laravel for the back end.

 ## Features